What Is The Difference Between Freehold Vs Leasehold Properties?

 - You have a legal right to extend your leasehold after owning the property for more than 2 years.
 So make sure you top-up your lease before it dips below 80 years.

-Generally, only houses are sold freehold in England because you’ll own the house and the land the house sits on.
+Generally, only houses are freehold in England because you’ll own the house and the land the house sits on.
 In Scotland, however, most property is sold as freehold, regardless of whether it is a house or an apartment.

 Watch out for ‘Virtual Freeholds’